Long-term toxicity can be predicted from studies with early life-stages, a good reason why using zebrafish larvae in toxicology screening.

 Fact: Short term drug toxicity can be predicted from studies performed with animal models at early life-stages.

 Aim: Analysis of severe short-term effects and the ADME of a new drug

 Method: Incubation of zebrafish embryos in 5 different logarithmic concentrations of the molecule of interest.
 Determination of the following parameters at different time-points (24, 48, and 96 hpf) of development: EC50, LC50, NOEC (No observed effect concentration), LOEC (Lowest observed effect concentration).
 Therefore, several parameters of embryopathy and teratogenic endpoints are analyzed.

 Fact: Long term drug toxicity can be predicted from studies performed with animal models at early life-stages.

 Aim: Analysis of severe long-term effects of a new drug.

-Method: The chronic assay started with zebrafish larvae aged 6 days postfertilization (dpf), at the onset of exogenous feeding, and lasted 23 days, broadly corresponding to the end of the larval period.
-The assay was run in static conditions with daily renewal of the medium.
+Method: The early-life stage toxicity assay started with zebrafish larvae aged six days postfertilization (dpf), at the onset of exogenous feeding, and lasted 23 days, broadly corresponding to the end of the larval period.
+The assay was run in static conditions with a daily renewal of the medium.
 Every morning, larvae were transferred to clean experimental units filled with freshly prepared test solutions at the same temperature and returned to the system.

 After the Acute toxicity treatment, entire embryos and water, in which the embryos have been treated, can be isolated for testing compound presence (bioavailability).
 Depending on the molecule synthesis origin, the samples will be analyzed with NMR or Mass spectrometry.
 A concentration curve of the molecule can be measured in tissues and water, and also the presence of possible metabolites.